afcarl/climb-mt-fuji-puzzle-solver/README.md

 [Climb Mt.
-Fuji Solver.ipynb](Climb%20Mt.%20Fuji%20Solver.ipynb) contains the code to generate the solution and [block.csv](block.csv) is a manually constructed CSV file specifying how the different peices can block each other from moving.
+Fuji Solver.ipynb](Climb%20Mt.%20Fuji%20Solver.ipynb) contains the code to generate the solution and [block.csv](block.csv) is a manually constructed CSV file specifying how the different pieces can block each other from moving.